JamilDeveloper1/filter-users/README.md

-I made a Users filter with react.
+I made a Users filter with React.

-I used to map() and filter() method
+I used map() and filter() method

-It was simple and eaisy thans for your attention.
+Thanks for your attention

 https://jamildeveloper1.github.io/filter-users/